c4arl0s/RysGitTutorial/README.md

 $ git config user.mail mary.example@icloud.com
 ```

 You may recall from the first module that we used a **--global** flag to set the configuration for the entire Git installation.
-But since Mary's repository is on the local filesystem, she needs a **local** configuration.
+But since Mary's repository is on the local **filesystem**, she needs a **local** configuration.

 ```console
 $ ls .git